Veronica Newton

 Research Interests

-Dr. Newton’s teaching interests include critical race theory, social problems, feminist methodologies and African American studies.
+Dr. Newton’s teaching interests include critical race theory, qualitative methods, African American women’s studies, and Black feminisms.

 - Publications